You may not be surprised to hear this, but it still bears repeating: hybrid events are here to stay.

 A large part of creating a hybrid experience that feels unified and shared is branding, because consistent branding throughout the event, at both the physical venue and your virtual one, ties both experiences together.
 However, this can be difficult if your hybrid event platform partner doesn’t have the capability to let you brand the hybrid event your way.

 Branding, after all, is much more than slapping a logo and your brand colours on the welcome or login page.
 It’s about being able to create a look and feel that resonates with your brand, and this can be achieved through creative use of image, video and interactivity.

-So when picking your virtual event platform, look for the branding ability it gives you.
+So when picking your hybrid event platform, look for the branding ability it gives you.
 Take for example, this schedule page created by the University of Maryland (UMD) for their hybrid Board of Trustees meeting.
 Not only does it make clever use of UMD branding, but it also showcases the critical role the Foundation plays, and therefore subtly highlights the importance of the event as well.

 “Creating a polished and branded meeting venue was very important for us from the beginning,” says Lindsay Meyers, Senior Director, Office of Special Events.
 “Being able to curate every aspect of the experience was critical.
 We wanted to design everything in a way that trustees would immediately feel they had come to the right place, and also capture the energy, professionalism, and pride of previous Foundation board meetings.”

 3. Having an ‘if they like it, they will pay attention’ mindset towards engagement